automl/auto-sklearn/doc/faq.rst

 Available machine learning models
 =================================

-.. collapse:: Will non-scikit-learn models be added to Auto-sklearn?
+.. collapse:: <b>Will non-scikit-learn models be added to Auto-sklearn?</b>

     The short answer: no.